gguiomar/cog-schema/README.md

 G1Bbon is a benchmark for evaluating Large Language Models (LLMs) on perceptual inference tasks.
 It tests an LLM's ability to maintain and update beliefs about the world based on limited, noisy observations.

-This repository contains the code to run the Visual Sampling Task (VST) benchmark on LLMs and compare their performance across different model sizes and architectures.
+This repository contains the code to run the Perceptual Sampling Task (VST) benchmark on LLMs and compare their performance across different model sizes and architectures.

 ## Repository Structure